- Academic Affairs

 UMB's affiliates will be informed of UMB's commitment to provide UMB Employees and others with a workplace free of discrimination and will be asked to work with UMB in confidence to investigate complaints and eliminate illegal discrimination through education and, if need be, employee sanctions.

-UMB affiliates and affiliates' employees are encouraged to report complaints involving UMB Employees to the EEO/AA Director.
+UMB affiliates and affiliates' employees are encouraged to report complaints involving UMB Employees to the Executive Director, Diversity and Inclusion.
 UMB cannot discipline employees of its affiliates, but UMB will cooperate with its affiliates to resolve such complaints and take reasonable steps to prevent further discrimination that may be directed toward the Complainant and others.
 UMB will attempt to resolve the issue, as soon as practicable, and may reassign the Complainant to another area or supervisor, if a resolution is not feasible.
 If necessary, UMB may also work with the affiliate to co-investigate the complaint under the affiliate’s process.
 UMB Employees are subject to discipline for discriminatory conduct directed toward employees and others in the affiliate’s workplace.

 Failure to file a complaint with one's own employer may jeopardize legal remedies.
 Therefore, employees of affiliates should be aware that their complaints involving UMB Employees should be filed with their own employer as well as with UMB.
 Likewise, UMB Employees should file complaints involving affiliates' employees with UMB as well as with the affiliate.